bulbul5391/english-to-bangla/README.md

 </p>

 🤗 You can easily convert such as
-- Any english numbers to bangla numbers
+- Any english number to bangla number
-- English numbers to word number
+- English number to bangla word
-- English numbers to decimal number
+- English number to decimal number
 - English month to bangla month
+- English date to bangla date
 - Your host name /eb-to-bn

 ## ✍️ Installation